 SharePoint Classic experience once led the field in terms of what an intranet or document management solution could be.
-But over time that look and feel has become dated.
-The available design themes were limited in terms of customisation.
-Templates also weren’t designed for use on mobile devices in mind, which has since become a popular way to access SharePoint.
+But over time, that look and feel have become dated.
+The available design themes are limited in terms of customisation options.
+Templates also aren’t designed for use on mobile devices, which is a significant drawback for on-the-go users.

 With SharePoint Modern experience designed to be used as much for external-facing portals as internal document management solutions, the appearance has become far more attractive, more akin to a website in quality and responsiveness.

-While SharePoint Modern experience is not a completely open book in terms of design, the appearance and additional branding options (logos, colours etc.) further support the use of SharePoint as an intranet solution, offering a more engaging internal communication solution.
+SharePoint Modern experience isn't a completely open book in terms of design.
+However, improvements to the overall appearance and additional branding options (logos, colours etc.) further promote the use of SharePoint as an intranet solution.
+It, therefore, makes SharePoint more engaging as an internal communication solution.